 - Does Wisconsin have a damages cap on wrongful death claims?

-- Is suing for punitive damages possible?
+- Is it possible to sue for punitive damages?

 - What is the average wrongful death settlement in Wisconsin?